Joewus12345/openai-support-agent-demo/public/knowledge_base/delivery_issues.md

 ## Delivery Issues

-When asked about delivery timeline, use the get_order tool to check the delivery status.
+Use get_order to track shipments of automation parts.

-If delays exceed acceptable thresholds (10 business days), create a complaint on behalf of the customer using the create_complaint tool.
+If delays exceed 10 business days, log a complaint with create_complaint.

-If appropriate, offer free shipment or store credit using the issue_voucher tool.
+Offer expedited shipping or a store credit via issue_voucher when appropriate.